TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ### On Memory Safety and Rust

-“Would Rust have fixed this?” — a certain infosec YouTuber
+“Would Rust have fixed this?”

 Perchance?
 Maybe?
 Not really?

 To be fair, Rust does its part in eliminating integer overflow (a whole class of runtime bugs!) by encouraging checked arithmetic.
 But unlike checked arithmetic, the deserialization attack surface is much more varied and dynamic, with complex types and logic.
 Thus, to secure serialization of references, type checks need to be explicitly programmed by the library author.

 rkyv, a Rust serialization library discussed earlier, exposes two APIs: an `unsafe` API prone to type confusion attacks, and— more notably— a safe API with extensive runtime type validation.
 If rkyv is deemed "more secure" against deserialization attacks, it would be thanks to its validation modules rather than Rust itself.
 Perhaps the case could be made that Rust fixes the issue by proxy of promoting a security-first mindset.
-But whether this is effectively executed (in general) depends on a developer's decisions.^[If people want performance, they'll prioritise performance.
-Someone (I forgot who and where) once said: Programming languages are built around communities and values.
-There is a sort of chicken-egg scenario where if the community values speed, then the language will aim to "satisfy that demand".
-On the flip side, it is more likely for those community members with strong values to be actively guiding the direction of the language (think: C++ standards committee or proposals).
-C++ has very much been driven by finance, games, big tech, and constrained systems (embedded/IoT/robotics), so it's understandable why performance is very much prioritised and security less so.]
+But whether this is effectively executed (in general) depends on a developer's decisions.

 ### Further Research